Decision Points

 - Choose polyester-nylon-spandex for the strongest all-round midweight athletic sock construction.

-- Move into merino-led blends when outdoor comfort and premium positioning justify the added cost.
+- Move into merino-led blends when outdoor comfort and higher retail positioning justify the added cost.

 - Use recycled polyester when sustainability needs to be visible, scalable, and still commercially accessible.